AmericanRedCross/rcrc-drones/source/index.rst

 You can also download a `PDF of the report <./Aid_from_the_Air.pdf>`_.

+*The initial research was conducted September 2019 to February 2020.
+The information here will be updated as more details become available.*

 .. figure:: /images/american-rc-canaan2.jpg
    :alt: Aerial view from a drone of a Haitian Red Cross Land Cruiser.
    :align: center